Role of Topology in Relaxation of One-Dimensional Stochastic Processes

 \subsection{Proof of the Lemma}

-Here we prove the following Lemma, which we use in the proof of the Main Claim in the main text.
+Here we prove the following Lemma for general non-Hermitian systems, which we use in the proof of the Main Claim in the main text.
+First, we show that nonzero winding numbers imply the nonzero OBC spectral gaps.

-\textbf{Lemma: }Suppose that the point $E_0$ in the PBC spectrum lies on the outer edge of the PBC spectrum and is not a self-intersection point of PBC spectrum.
+\textbf{Lemma: }Suppose that the point $E_0$ in the PBC spectrum lies on the outer edge of the PBC spectrum and is not a self-intersection point of the PBC spectrum.
 A sufficient condition for $E_0$ not to be included in the continuous spectrum of the OBC is that the first-order derivative by the wavenumber of the PBC spectrum at $E_0$ is nonzero.

-In the proof, we utilize the fact that an eigenvalue $E$ is included in the OBC continuum spectrum if and only if the condition that for any parameter $\lambda$, $E$ is surrounded by the PBC spectrum after scale transformation by $\lambda$ \cite{Okuma2020}.
-Hence, to show that a point $E_0$ satisfying the Lemma's condition is not included in the OBC spectrum, we need to show the existence of $\lambda$ such that the spectrum of $H^\lambda$ does not enclose $E_0$.
+In the proof, we utilize the fact that a generic point $E$ is included in the OBC continuum spectrum if and only if for any parameter $\lambda$, $E$ is surrounded by the PBC spectrum after scale transformation by $\lambda$ \cite{Okuma2020}.
+Hence, to show that a point $E_0$ satisfying the Lemma's condition is not included in the OBC spectrum, it suffices to show the existence of $\lambda$ such that the spectrum of $H^\lambda$ does not enclose $E_0$.
+To find such $\lambda$, we consider the small deformation of the PBC spectrum by the scale transformation.
+From the Cauchy-Riemann equation, we infer the deformation direction of the PBC spectrum and therefore show the existence of small $\lambda$.